-Throwing his head back, Lawrence glanced up into the sky.
-“No need to talk.
-But I need help sending everyone away to safety.”
+Throwing his head back, Lawrence glanced up to the sky.
+“Talking is not necessary.
+But I do need your help.
+I must send everyone away to safety.”

 “Brother Sammil left you in charge.
-You don’t need me to order them out of Northport.”
+You can order them out of Northport.”

 “But where should they go?”
 Brother Lawrence asked.

 Theo thought hard.
 “These marauders are planning to attack Bon Abbi, so they can’t go south.
-How above sending them through the east gorge, and into Midland?
+How about sending them through the east gorge into Midland?
 There are some farming communities along the way.”

 “Yes, that will work.
-Some Chroniclers can stay in the first villages we enter, like Kernville and Sassberg.
+Some Chroniclers can stay in the first villages we enter, like Ferndale and Wassberg.
 The rest can work their way to Midland.
 I’ll announce the plan during the afternoon meal.”

 “Brother Lawrence, disburse whatever coins you have at your disposal.
-The villagers may be happier to receive everyone if they pay for their room and meals.
+The villagers may be happier to receive everyone if they pay for their stay and meals.
 But they must leave today.”